p2panda/handbook/website/docs/specification/data-types/documents.md

 :::caution Requirement D10

-If any _delete operation_ is visited, materialisation of the document MUST stop immediately.
-The resulting document view id MUST include only the id of the delete operation and no document view should be produced.
+If any DELETE operation is visited, materialisation of the document MUST stop immediately.
+The resulting document view id MUST include only the id of the DELETE operation and no document view should be produced.

 :::